Updated: Friday, April 24, 2020

 Florida Attorney General Ashley Moody issued a Consumer Alert recently, urging Floridians to be extremely cautious about COVID-19 testing services, and of unsolicited text messages, emails or calls that offer cash or other COVID-19 related relief or stimulus.
 Those behind such communications could face charges of mail fraud, wire fraud, telemarketing fraud and/or Internet fraud.

 Those behind a spate of scams targeting senior citizens are likely to face Medicare fraud charges.
 Those posing as 301(c)s could be charged with charity fraud.
-Any of these federal fraud charges could mean decades in prison, making it imperative that you retain a Coronavirus federal defense lawyer immediately after you’re arrested, or even if you feel you might be under investigation.
+Any of these federal fraud charges could mean decades in prison, making it imperative that you retain a Coronavirus federal defense lawyer immediately after you’re arrested, or even if you feel you might be under investigation and in need of Coronavirus fraud defense in Fort Lauderdale, Miami, Tampa or Naples, Florida.

 Ensure that you speak with an attorney before saying something that might incriminate you.